3box/userspace/README.md

-# We've Moved to 3Box DB!
+# We've moved to 3Box DB!

 ---
 ---